AUM-Software-And-Development/kernel_gui_1920x1080/README.md

-The primary intention of this project is to boot an OS with VESA capabilities, which it does.
+The intention of this project is to boot a "boilerplate" with VESA capabilities.